 A second way to end SESTA/FOSTA: Legalize sex work nationwide

 Citizens might not realize, but SESTA/FOSTA actually contains a provision saying that it cannot be enforced in states like Nevada that have legalized sex work.
-And so, one way to defang the law would be to do that nationwide.
+So one way to defang the law would be to do that nationwide.

-Andrews would like communities to defund police vice squads that enforce sex work criminalization and invest that money into communities so that people who are being forced into sex trafficking can access opportunities to alternatives to sex work from a nonjudgmental community.
+Andrews would like communities to defund police vice squads that enforce sex work criminalization and invest that money so that people who are forced into sex trafficking can access opportunities and alternatives to sex work from a nonjudgmental community.

 She has heard others say that all sex workers are “forced by circumstances” into the world’s oldest profession, making them all victims of trafficking, essentially.
-But if society would provide more social housing, single-payer healthcare and universal basic income, she argues, then no one would be “forced” into it.
+But if society would provide more social housing, single-payer healthcare and universal basic income, she argues, then no one would be “forced” into sex work.

-While some Democratic politicians have begun to speak openly about legalizing sex work, sex work advocates are pushing them to adopt something known as the “New Zealand model” which completely legalizes it for all but immigrant workers, rather than the “Nordic Model” which merely re-criminalizes it by going after customers (“Johns”) rather than sex workers themselves.
+While some Democratic politicians have begun to speak openly about legalizing sex work, sex work advocates are pushing them to adopt something known as the “New Zealand model” which completely legalizes the selling of sex for all but immigrant workers.
+Sex workers say they prefer the New Zealand model to the “Nordic Model” which merely re-criminalizes sex work by going after customers (“Johns”) rather than sex workers themselves.

-Ultimately, everyone on the SXSW panel agrees about the need to de-couple sex workers from sex trafficking victims, because the public at large doesn’t understand the difference.
+Ultimately, everyone on the SXSW panel agreed about the need to de-couple sex workers from sex trafficking victims, because the public at large doesn’t really understand the difference.